PhiLhoSoft/css-in-js-perf-tests/README.md

 (style overload) Different classes with a common style are kept as is.
 (classes overload) Doesn't detect identical classes that remain duplicate.
 (nested) Manages pseudo-classes and media queries.
 (complex) Does auto-prefixing.
+Handles globals (not nested ones).

 #### cssobj

 (simple) Doesn't remove a non-used class.
-Generates class names like `original-name_13otckp1_` (customizable suffix).
+Generates class names like `original-name_13otckp1_` (random, customizable suffix).
 (style overload) Different classes with a common style are kept as is.
 (classes overload) Doesn't detect identical classes that remain duplicate.
 (nested) Manages pseudo-classes and media queries.
 (complex) Doesn't do auto-prefixing.
+Handles globals.

 Note that cssobj manages generation on server-side but has the poorest performance.
 It is optimized for client-side generation (diff engine, targetted updates).

 #### cxs and cxs-optimized

 (simple) Doesn't remove a non-used class.
-Generates class names like `cxs-4211614354`.
+Generates class names like `cxs-4211614354` (customizable).
 (style overload) Different classes with a common style are kept as is.
 (classes overload) Detects identical classes that are merged.
 (nested) Manages pseudo-classes and media queries.
 (complex) Doesn't do auto-prefixing.
+Handles globals.

 cxs-optimized can generate some specialized classes (with names like `cxs-display-block` or `cxs-text-align-center`) removed from the classes using these styles and added to elements using them.
 Seems limited to properties with a small number of possible values.
 Named colors are not deduplicated.